- How do I get started with Z-Wave?

 Can I buy my Z-Wave gear from SA Home Automation and install it myself?

 Z-Wave systems are built to be DIY.
 The systems are relatively simple to install and set up for tech savvy DIYers.
 However!
-Note that any modules connected to 240VAC must be installed by a licensed electrician.
-If you need to return any 240VAC equipment purchased from us then we will request documentation and license details from the electrician that installed the equipment for warranty purposes.
+Note that any modules connected to 230VAC must be installed by a licensed electrician.
+If you need to return any 230VAC equipment purchased from us then we will request the Electrical Certificate of Compliance from the electrician that installed the equipment for warranty purposes.

 Can SA Home Automation install and configure my devices?

 Yes we can!
 We have qualified electricians and engineers who are experienced in the installation of Z-Wave equipment.

 Do you offer training or on-site help for installation and operation of your products?